Last words of Charlie Kirk before he was shot dead on stage

 Although the detail is bitterly ironic, it is unlikely that Kirk addressing the subject in his final moments amounts to more than a coincidence, given that investigators have already said that the fatal shot is believed to have been fired from a nearby rooftop, suggesting the gunman would likely have been too far out of range to hear the speaker’s commentary.

-Trump, Vice President JD Vance, Secretary of War Pete Hegseth, and many others in the president’s MAGA movement have all paid emotional tribute to Kirk.
+Trump, Vice President JD Vance, the secretary of war Pete Hegseth, and many others in the president’s MAGA movement have all paid emotional tribute to Kirk.
 At the same time, senior Democrats, including Gavin Newsom, Joe Biden, Kamala Harris, Barack Obama, and Nancy Pelosi, have likewise expressed their horror and offered their condolences to the family of the deceased.

 Tech billionaire Elon Musk and Fox News host Jesse Watters were among those to post more inflammatory responses in the heat of the moment.